wilsonmar/wilsonmar.github.io/_posts/2016-10-11-making-videos.md

 Small videos can be converted to gif file format using:<br />
 https://ezgif.com/video-to-gif

+## Archive Camtasia

+When Camtasia makes a recording, it stores them in folder Movies > Camtasia 2018 > Temporary recordings.

+Camtasia then automatically inserts the video into whatever camproj file is displayed.
+However, it leaves the file in the Temporary recordings folder.
+So when I archive the folder, those recordings are not in the folder.

+To make a proper archive, open Camtasia.
+Open you project.
+Click File > Export project as zip.
+Make sure "Include all clip bin items" is checked.
+Save the ZIP file to a location such as Downloads.

 ## More Resources

 https://www.bmyers.com (Bill Myers) is the king of monitization,